yunus-m/nhs_fft_explorer_app/README.md

 The compiled version will internally invoke `app_launcher.py` which loads the Docker image and starts a container.

 The `--onefile` switch is option, used for compiling into a single file rather than a folder.

+## Technical summary
+Frontend
+ - Streamlit UI with Plotly interactive figures

+Backend
+ - Fine-tuned TinyBERT LLM optimized for both speed on regular desktops and good performance on sentiment analysis

+Deployment
+ - Easy click-to-launch app
+ - Internally uses Docker and PyInstaller for simple multi-platform deployment to any desktop computer